Department of Medicine

 University of Chicago

 Welcome to my personal website.
 I am a research scientist with experience in computational modeling and knowledge inference from large and complex biomedical data-sets using modern machine learning and data mining techniques.
 My primary research spans on the opportunities at the intersection of data science, computation, and biology.
 Throughout my career, I have tried to define my research interests by the demands of health care and how they could be satisfied by the modern computing approaches.

 I primarily do research in data-intensive biology by building innovative tools and approaches for addressing a wide variety of real-world problems.
-My interest lies in understanding the rich contextual information associated with most data sets in a variety of real-world domains and using it to infer complex hidden patterns.
+My interest lies in understanding the rich contextual information associated with most data sets in a variety of real-world domains and using it to infer novel hidden patterns.

 To this end, I have worked on designing efficient inference and learning pipelines for the models capable of handling uncertainties and interdependencies, a characteristic that is predominantly associated with large-scale data sets.
 I have computational modeling experience in diverse domains ranging from real-world engineering problems to medical diagnostics, immunology, epidemiology, bioinformatics, regulatory genomics, and clinical and health informatics.

 Published in BMC Bioinformatics Download package from GitHub